34th Women’s Senior Stroke Play

 Championship Information

-Divisions: The field will be split up in two divisions, each will play from different tees/yardage; the Championship tees and the Flights Tees.
-The 16 players with the lowest handicap indexes will be required to play from the Championship Tees (approx. 5500-5700 yards).
+Format/Field Size: The championship is a 54-hole stroke play competition.
+The 16 players with the lowest handicap indexes at the Women’s Senior Stroke Play will be required to play from the Championship Tees (approx. 5500-5700 yards).
 All other players may select which tees they wish to play from – the Championship Tees or the Flights Tees (approx. 5100-5300 yards).
+Upon completion of Round 2, the field will be broken into flights based on 36-hole scores.
+The field is limited to 96 players.

 The deadline to change division is Wednesday, September 13 at 5:00 PM.